 In this seminar students will be expected to keep up with the assigned readings from week to week because intelligent class discussions cannot take place if students do not know the material well enough to discuss.
 Seminars are based on the Socratic method, so learning is enhanced through presenting and debating the subject matter.
-Each week one student will join me in presenting the topic and leading the discussion.
+Each week two students will present/summarize, and present questions from the assigned chapter leading to class discussions.
 Students will also be responsible for briefing one administrative law case per week.
 Each week we will discuss these briefs in class.

 Each student will complete a term paper on any subject related to Law, Politics, and Regulatory Policy.
-The paper will be due starting on the second to last class (Nov.
-11th) to the last class (Nov.
-18th).
-The paper needs to be 18-20 pages for the undergraduate section and 22-26 pages for the graduate section.
+The paper will be due starting on the second to last class to the last class.
+The paper needs to be around 20 pages for the undergraduate section and around 25 pages for the graduate section.
 The details of the seminar paper assignment will be explained in class.